Connorml2/GGHO-Code-of-Conduct/1-introduction/introduction.md

 ##Introduction

 This code of conduct is in place to ensure member service providers follow the required standards enforced by GGHO.
-Hosts may be audited at any timem, without prior warning, to insure compliance with these codes.
-If a host fails all or part of one of the codes, their membership will be reviewed by the Committee, and apropriate action will be taken.
+Hosts may be audited at any time, without prior warning, to insure compliance with these codes.
+If a host fails all or part of one of the codes, their membership will be reviewed by the Committee, and appropriate action will be taken.